 Careers advisers help people to make realistic and well-informed career decisions and plans.
 They also help people to develop career management skills.

 work with groups of clients to help them develop career planning or job search skills

 interview individuals on a one-to-one basis to help them to identify suitable career, learning or training options

 support individuals who are finding it difficult to make the transition into the world of work

 visit employers, training providers, colleges or universities to develop your knowledge of career and learning opportunities

 help businesses with redundancy by helping individuals to develop new career strategies

 help clients to write career development plans

 refer people to training providers or other agencies who can provide them with help to get over barriers to work or learning

-use computer databases and websites to research information or assess clients skills, interests, aptitudes and abilities
+use computer databases and websites to research information or assess clients' skills, interests, aptitudes and abilities

 keep records, assess and track clients’ progress into education, training and employment.

 The figures below are only an example.
 Actual pay rates may vary, depending on:

-- where you work
+where you work

 the company or organisation you work for

 the demand for the job.

-Trainee careers advisers working for Skills Development Scotland (SDS) start on £21,064 a year.
-Qualified careers advisers earn £30,306 to £37,073 a year.
-A team leader earns around £38,000 to £46,000 a year.
+Trainee careers advisers working for Skills Development Scotland (SDS) start on around £22,000 a year.
+Qualified careers advisers earn £33,452 to £39,643 a year.

 Other careers advisers may earn from around £26,000 to £35,000.
-Careers advisers in higher education may earn around £27,000 to £36,000 a year.
+Careers advisers in higher education may earn from £33,500 up to around £39,000 a year.
 Experienced or senior advisers can earn up to around £45,000 a year.

 You would normally be based in an office which is open to the public.

-- You could spend a lot of time working with students in schools, colleges or universities and with individuals and groups in the community.
+You could spend a lot of time working with students in schools, colleges or universities and with individuals and groups in the community.